dikohl/sopra-20fs-java-demo/README.md

     - Ultimate Version allows you to work on JavaScript and Java Code in the same IDE
 - Gradle
     - helps assemble & manage packages/dependencies and build an application
+    - Tasks can be defined and used to build/run/verify code
     - most important file(s)
         - build.gradle (file with all the info)
         - gradlew & gradlew.bat (startup scripts for windows and unix)